akando42/next-map/public/content/posts/02-29/index.md

 ![Baltics vs Medditerian](content/posts/02-29/Baltic_vs_Mediterrian.png)

-Maybe its more than just the harsh enviroments of the Northern Europe create tougher human but also the lighter color hairs draw more attention and command more followers.
+Maybe it's more than just the harsh environments of Northern Europe that create tougher humans but also the lighter color hairs draw more attention and command more followers.

 ### Hitler and The Fail Attempt At an British - Germany Coalition
 ![Dunkik-Normandy Tricks](content/posts/02-29/Normandy-Dunkirk.png)